 Specific protocol support such as RTP/AVP.

-[7.1 General
+7.1 General

 The Packet Distribution Method reuses different delivery concepts from TS 26.346.
 Additional distribution methods may be defined in future.

-7.2 Re-using MBMS Delivery as Packet Distribution Method
+7.2 Re-using MBMS Delivery Method as Packet Distribution Method

 7.2.1 General

-The Packet Distribution Method combines three different delivery methods of TS 26.346 [7] with a set of modifications into a single distribution method.
+The Packet Distribution Method combines three different delivery methods of TS 26.346 [7], namely the MBMS Streaming Delivery Method, Group Communication Delivery Method and Transparent Delivery Method, with a set of modifications into a single distribution method.
+The selection depends on the selection of the ingest mode.

-For Packet Distribution, the MBSTF may handle the ingested content on three different protocol layers:
+For Packet Distribution, the MBSTF may handle the ingested content on two different protocol layers:

-- RTP Mode: The MBSTF handles RTP packets and (typically) generate new RTP headers suitable for MBS Distribution.
-The MBSTF reuses the MBMS Streaming Delivery Method as defined in clause 8 of [7] for RTP-Level processing.

 - Proxy Mode: The MBSTF handles UDP packet payloads and forwards UDP packet payloads from ingest into the MBS Distribution Session.
 The MBSTF may use different UDP ports for the MBS Distribution Session.
 The MBSTF re-uses the Proxy Mode of the Transparent Delivery Method as defined in clause 8B of [7].

 - Forward-only Mode: The MBS receives complete IP packets and forwards the ingested packets as MBS PDUs.
 The MBSTF re-uses the Group Communication Delivery Method as defined in clause 8A of [7] and the Forward-Only Mode of the Transparent Delivery Method as defined in clause 8B of [7].